dracarys21/hw10/README.md

 ```

 relative to the root directory of the repository.
 Follow the
-instructions in the notes for Class 2 to import the project into
+instructions in the notes for setting up your Scala toolchain to
-InteliJ (or use your other favorite IDE or editor to work on the assignment).
+import the project into InteliJ (or use your other favorite IDE or
+editor to work on the assignment).

 ## Submitting your solution